 This is a purely elective course, offered as preparation for the work in Domestic Science, Agriculture, Nature Study, and Physiology.
 An effort is made to present the broader principles of Chemistry and Physics as they affect the living cells and thus to lay the foundation for a clearer understanding of the life processes and the needs of both animal and plant.
 The course should contribute also to a more correct interpretation of many of the processes involved in the study of Physical Geography.

-Lectures, with demonstrations, five hours per week.
+Lectures and demonstrations.
 Open to all students.